npetrangelo/Testiculum/README.md

-A test suite for the Reticulum Network Stack
+A test suite for the [Reticulum Network Stack](https://github.com/markqvist/reticulum).